lexmartem/uznai/docs/PRD.md

 - Rate limiting with Bucket4j
 - Logging with SLF4J and Logback
 - Virtual Threads for improved scalability
-- Concurrent profile update handling
-- Real-time session management
+- Real-time session management for quiz taking

 ### Database
 - PostgreSQL for relational data storage